wasiqrashid/Group13_FinalProject/README.md

 The image is classified by the following metric:

-No tumor: 0-5% of brain area
+No tumor: 0-5% of brain area.

-Small tumor: 5-10% of brain area
+Small tumor: 5-10% of brain area.

-Developing tumor: 10-20% of brain area
+Developing tumor: 10-20% of brain area.

-Developed tumor: 20-30% of brain area
+Developed tumor: 20-30% of brain area.

-Massive tumor: >30% of brain area
+Massive tumor: >30% of brain area.